czukowski/I18n_Plural/README.md

     class Validate extends I18n_Validation {}

-*Please note*, that you need to have the Kohana modules loaded by the point, where any of these classes are called.
-For example, it is common to find `I18n::lang()` call early in bootstrap.php.
-You need to move that line somewhere after `Kohana::modules()` call or you'll get Class not found errors.

 API
 ===

-Note: the below reference is not complete yet.

 ### init.php

 #### function ___($string, $context = 0, $values = NULL, $lang = NULL)

-Kohana translation/internationalization function with context support.
-The PHP function [strtr](http://php.net/strtr) is used for replacing parameters.

-    ___(':count user is online', 1000, array(':count' => 1000));
-    // 1000 users are online

  * @param   string  $string  to translate
  * @param   mixed   $context  string form or numeric count